alexsmith95132/Crypto-wallet-cracker/README.md

 ### Is that illegal⁉️

 **NO!!** 🚫\
-This software developed in a way that it will only look for forgotten wallets from the past years. \
+This software developed in a way that it will only look for forgotten wallets from the past years.\
-It's not a illegal thing to do. 💯\
+It's not a illegal thing to do.\

-That's an easy way to make money 💵\
+That's an easy way to make money\

-Because there is no risks at this work. 🤑\
+Because there is no risks at this work.\
-What should i do after getting my subscription ? 🤨🤔\
+What should i do after getting my subscription ?\

 Absolutely nothing.....\
 You should only run the software on your pc or your laptop and go and mind your business.\